What is business?

 The Newcastle Business School offers several Work Integrated Learning (WIL) courses, which incorporate some form of practical experience into the theoretical content.
 You will have the opportunity to undertake work experience relevant to your area of study throughout your business degree.
 You can work within a Hunter Region organisation and complete 100 hours of work experience, or on a specific project related to the organisation.
 This practical experience is undertaken as a course within your business degree.

-Our Marketing major is accredited by the Australian Market & Social Research Society (AM&SRS).
+The Marketing major is accredited by the Australian Marketing Institute (AMI).